Takaovi/OB2-DarkGlass/README.md

 # OpenBullet 2 - DarkGlass
-A theme for OpenBullet 2
+A highly customizable theme for OpenBullet 2

 To change the background, please check the .css file.